tdspora/syngen/README.md

     drop_null: False                        # Drop rows with NULL values.
 Optional parameter
     row_limit: null                         # Number of rows to train over.
 A number less than the original table length will randomly subset the specified rows number.
 Optional parameter
     batch_size: 32                          # If specified, the training is split into batches.
 This can save the RAM.
 Optional parameter
     reports: none                           # Controls the generation of quality reports.
+Optional parameter.
+Accepted values: "none" (default) - no reports will be generated, "all" - generates both accuracy and sample reports, "accuracy" - generates an accuracy report, "sample" - generates a sample report, "metrics_only" - outputs the metrics information only to standard output without generation of a report, e.g. ["metrics_only", "sample"].
 Might require significant time for big tables (>10000 rows).
-Optional parameter.
-Accepted values: "none" (default) - no reports will be generated, "all" - generates both accuracy and sample reports, "accuracy" - generates an accuracy report, "sample" - generates a sample report, "metrics_only" - outputs the metrics information only to standard output without generation of a report.
-Multiple values can be specified as a list to generate multiple types of reports simultaneously.
     column_types:
       categorical:                          # Force listed columns to have categorical type (use dictionary of values).
 Optional parameter
         - gender